bacpop/sparrowhawk/README.md

 An example execution could be the following:

 ```
-./sparrowhawk -f ./reads.tsv -k 31 --threads 1 -v --min-count 5 -o ./assembly.fasta
+./sparrowhawk -f ./reads.tsv -k 31 --threads 1 -v --min-count 5 --output-dir ./ --output-prefix prefix
 ```

 This will assemble your reads, with k=31 and using only one thread.
 The minimum repeats of one particular k-mer to be considered are 5 (which is also the default).
-The output contigs will be written as a fasta file called `assembly.fasta`.
+The output contigs will be written in the current directory as a fasta file called `prefix_contigs.fasta`, given that we have indicated, using the `--output-prefix` argument the word "prefix" as prefix.
 The input files in this case are provided through a `reads.tsv` tab-separated file, that contains an identifier for your reads and the two file paths separated by a space, i.e. a file that contains this line

 ```
 IDENTIFIER     /path/to/the/read_1.fastq /path/to/the/read_2.fastq